ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 to achieve full throughput when using sender (TSO/GSO)  and receiver (LRO, GRO) host offload mechanisms.

-BBR.max_inflight: The estimate of the volume of in-flight data required to fully utilize the bottleneck bandwidth available to the flow, based on the BDP estimate (BBR.bdp), the aggregation estimate (BBR.extra_acked), the offload budget (BBR.offload_budget), and BBRMinPipeCwnd.
+BBR.max_inflight: The estimate of inflight required to fully utilize the bottleneck bandwidth available to the flow, based on the BDP estimate (BBR.bdp), the aggregation estimate (BBR.extra_acked), the offload budget (BBR.offload_budget), and BBRMinPipeCwnd.

-BBR.inflight_longterm: The long-term maximum volume of in-flight data that the algorithm estimates will produce acceptable queue pressure, based on signals in the current or previous bandwidth probing cycle, as measured by loss.
-That is, if a flow is probing for bandwidth, and observes that sending a particular volume of in-flight data causes a loss rate higher than the loss rate objective, it sets inflight_longterm to that volume of data.
+BBR.inflight_longterm: The long-term maximum inflight that the algorithm estimates will produce acceptable queue pressure, based on signals in the current or previous bandwidth probing cycle, as measured by loss.
+That is, if a flow is probing for bandwidth, and observes that sending a particular inflight causes a loss rate higher than the loss rate threshold, it sets inflight_longterm to that volume of data.
 (Part of the long-term model.)

-BBR.inflight_shortterm: Analogous to BBR.bw_shortterm, the short-term maximum volume of in-flight data that the algorithm estimates is safe for matching the current network path delivery process, based on any loss signals in the current bandwidth probing cycle.
+BBR.inflight_shortterm: Analogous to BBR.bw_shortterm, the short-term maximum inflight that the algorithm estimates is safe for matching the current network path delivery process, based on any loss signals in the current bandwidth probing cycle.
 This is generally lower than max_inflight or inflight_longterm.
 (Part of the short-term model.)